 Sidenote: If you’re going to get fast food at any point during the trip – this is the spot.
 One of the fanciest McDonald’s is located here in Freeport.

 After this, head to Portland.
 Check into the hotel and wander out for dinner in the city.
 We freshened up and were able to stop at Mr. Tuna for a quick bite before it closed then visited one of their many breweries and got the potato donuts from Holy Donut which were absolutely delicious & alone made the trip worth it.
 HAHA.
 We ended with dinner at Portland Lobster Company so we could get our lobster fix.
-Be prepared to wait.
+Be prepared to wait in line, but the live music and fresh ocean air make it a lovely wait.

 New England Road Trip Day 6 – Spend the Day in Portland